Home Remedy for Bloated Stomach

 Does drinking water help with bloating?

 Yes, drinking water can help with bloating.
-Drinking enough water supports digestion and mitigated constipation, thereby reducing bloating.
+Drinking enough water supports digestion and mitigates constipation, reducing bloating.
 Additionally, water can help flush out excess sodium and reduce water retention, which helps to alleviate bloating symptoms.
 However, it is important to avoid overconsumption of carbonated beverages and drink water steadily for optimal digestion.Does bloating cause weight gain?

 Bloating itself does not cause actual weight gain.
-Bloating typically results from excessive gas or fluid retention in the abdomen, which can make you feel heavy or look swollen, but it is not caused by an increase in body fat or muscle mass.
+Bloating often results from excessive gas or fluid retention in the abdomen, which can make you feel heavy or look swollen, but it is not caused by an increase in body fat or muscle mass.
 However, bloating may cause fluctuations in your scale weight due to water retention, but this is not a permanent elevation in body weight.Does lemon water help with bloating?

 - Cough